Menu Home

 OOBI Resolution (discovery)

-We switch up the storyline order here and have Allie introduce her magic-pencil AID to Brett followed by Brett introducing his secret-speaker AID to Allie.
+We have Allie introduce her magic-pencil AID to Brett followed by Brett introducing his secret-speaker AID to Allie.
 This mutual resolution of OOBIs to completes the discovery process.

 For Brett: